folio-org/folio-org.github.io/guidelines/development-design-review.md

 #### Questions during development

-The developer assigned to the work should endeavour to raise any questions they have about the work, with the relevant product owner or technical lead, as soon as possible.
+The developer assigned to the work should endeavour to raise any questions that they have about the work, with the relevant product owner or technical lead, as soon as possible.

 Examples of when to do this:
 * The desired behaviour seems unclear, contradictory, or inconsistent with existing behaviour